Plumber Resume Guide: North Carolina Edition (2026)

 Key Takeaways

-For Experienced Journeymen: - Lead with your license type, number, and issuing state - Quantify projects with fixture counts, footage, budgets, and inspection pass rates - Highlight specialty certifications that differentiate you (gas, medical gas, backflow)
+For Experienced Plumbing Class I: - Lead with your NC Class I license number and expiration date - Quantify projects with fixture counts, footage, budgets, and inspection pass rates - Highlight specialty certifications that differentiate you (medical gas, backflow, gas fitting) - Consider pursuing Contractor license for advancement

-For Career Changers: - Research your state's experience requirements before committing to the trade - Consider union apprenticeship programs that provide structured training and income - Highlight transferable skills like problem-solving, customer service, and mechanical aptitude
+For Career Changers: - Research NC licensing requirements through the State Board - Community college certificate programs provide structured entry path - Highlight transferable skills like problem-solving, customer service, and mechanical aptitude - NC's rapid growth creates exceptional opportunities for new entrants

-Ready to build your Plumber resume?
+Ready to build your North Carolina Plumber resume?
 Resume Geni's AI-powered builder helps you optimize for ATS systems and includes industry-specific templates for construction and trades roles.

 Create Your Resume